Albizia: planting, pruning and care

 Sowing Albizia

-2. Store seeds until early spring, in cool, dry place.
+2. Store seeds until early spring in cool, dry place.

 4. Fill pots with potting compost mixed with sand, then water.

-Propagate Albizia by cuttings
+Propagating Albizia by cuttings

 1. Prepare a pot by filling with potting compost.